Deiva Thirumagal

-Deiva Thirumagal is a 2011 Indian Tamil-language melodrama film written and directed by A. L. Vijay and produced by M. Chinthamani and Ronnie Screwvala.
-The film features Vikram in lead role as an intellectually-disabled man, with an ensemble cast including Sara Arjun, Anushka Shetty, Amala Paul, Nassar, Krishna Kumar, Santhanam, M. S. Bhaskar and Sachin Khedekar.
+Deiva Thirumagal is a 2011 Indian Tamil-language legal drama film written and directed by A. L. Vijay and produced by M. Chinthamani and Ronnie Screwvala.
+The film features Vikram in lead role as an intellectually-disabled man, with an ensemble cast including Sara Arjun (in her Tamil debut), Anushka Shetty, Amala Paul, Nassar, Krishna Kumar, Santhanam, M. S. Bhaskar and Sachin Khedekar.

 The film comprises director Vijay's regular technical crew with G. V. Prakash Kumar as music composer, Nirav Shah as cinematographer and Anthony as editor.
 Audiography was done by M. R. Rajakrishnan.
-Accused to be a plagiarism of the 2001 American film I Am Sam, the film released on 15 July 2011, and was later released in Japan as Kamisama ga Kureta Musume.
+Inspired by the 2001 American film I Am Sam, the film released on 15 July 2011, and was later released in Japan as Kamisama ga Kureta Musume.

 Plot

-Krishna is an intellectually-disabled man with the mental ability of a seven-year-old.
-He lives a peaceful life in the hill station of Avalanchi and is cared for by Victor, the owner of a chocolate factory where Krishna works.
-One day, he excitedly announces to the village that he will become a father.
-That night, his daughter is born, but her mother Banumathy (not shown on-screen) dies during childbirth.

-Unable to grasp the concept of death, Krishna simply accepts that Banumathy has "gone to God" and starts life as a father.
-He names his daughter Nila and raises her with love and care.
-She soon grows into a happy young girl.
-With the help of Victor and his other disabled friends, Krishna enrolls Nila in school where she adjusts quickly befriends the school's vice-principal, who develops a maternal bond with her.
+Krishna is an intellectually disabled man.
+He lives a peaceful life in the village of Avilanji, working at a chocolate factory owned by his caretaker Victor.
+One day, he excitedly announces to the village that he is going to be a father.
+That same night, his daughter is born, but his wife Banumathy, dies during childbirth.
+Unable to grasp the concept of death, Krishna believes she has simply "gone to God" and takes on the role of a single father.
+He names the girl Nila and raises her with immense love and care.

-When Shweta sees Nila with her father, she recognises Krishna from a photo and realises that he is none other than her sister Banumathy's husband, making Nila her niece.
-Shwetha refuses to let Nila stay with Krishna as she is scared that he might unintentionally hurt her.
-Soon, a scuffle ensues between Krishna and Shwetha's fiancé Karthik.
+Years later, Nila grows into a happy young girl.
+With the help of Victor and Krishna's other disabled friends, she is enrolled into a school where she adjusts quickly.
+She develops a close, maternal bond with the school's vice-principal, Shwetha.
+Upon seeing Nila with Krishna, Shwetha recognizes him as her estranged sister Banumathy's husband, making Nila her niece.
+Fearing that Krishna's condition might cause him to unintentionally harm the child, Shwetha refuses to let Nila stay with him, resulting in a scuffle between Krishna and Shwetha's fiancé, Karthik.

-The scuffle is broken up by Rajendran, Shweta and Banumathy's father, who reveals that Banumathy became estranged from him upon choosing to marry Krishna.
-He offers to take Krishna and Nila with him and claims that they are part of his family.
-Victor agrees and sends them with Rajendran, but at a distance from Chennai, Rajendran tricks Krishna into exiting the car and abandons him.
+The altercation is diffused by Rajendran, the father of Shwetha and Banumathy.
+Rajendran reveals that Banumathy cut ties with him to marry Krishna.
+He offers to take both Krishna and Nila into his home, claiming they are part of the family.
+Victor agrees and sends them along, but during the journey to Chennai, Rajendran tricks Krishna into exiting the car and abandons him on the road.